 We are getting back to basics this week: very basic with how to start a campfire.
 Occasionally we have requests on specific topics and we try to field those requests as quickly as possible.
 Fire starting is a basic survival skill, and preppers often have tools and supplies to assist them with the task.
-Whether you are using a ferro rod or a BIC lighter for the spark, feathered wood or WetFire tinder for your nest- the end goal is the same.
+Whether you are using a ferro rod or a BIC lighter for the spark, feathered wood, or premade tinder for your nest- the end goal is the same.

-A well constructed campfire can provide all sorts of necessities for survival.
+A well-constructed campfire can provide all sorts of necessities for survival.
 It can provide warmth in inclement weather, boil and purify water, and cook food.
 It can also be used to heat up tools and keep animals at bay.
 Lastly, it can be used for fellowship.
 I hope everyone reading this has made plenty of good memories around a campfire.
 Know the basics so you can keep making more of those memories.

 Picking a Location

 Make sure your fire location is away from trees, bushes, and grass and on bare ground.
-Also check to make sure that you are not creating your camp under dead limbs or tree trunks- also known as ‘deadfall’.
+Also, check to make sure that you are not creating your camp under dead limbs or tree trunks- also known as ‘deadfall’.
 Pick a location that is isolated from possible rising water and high winds.
-Make sure you clear all combustible materials away from ring such as leaves, grass, limbs, and camping equipment.
+Make sure you clear all combustible materials away from the ring such as leaves, grass, limbs, and camping equipment.

 Firewood should be the larger logs that will burn for long periods of time, split if possible.
 Find a long stick to use as a fire poker as well.
 Have a container of water large enough to extinguish your fire on hand before you light the fire.

 Building a Campfire

 There are several methods to stack the firewood to build a campfire.
 My personal preference is the log cabin method, where you place two larger logs on the bottom with some space between them.
-Then you stack two smaller logs on top of those, but turned 90 degrees.
+Then you stack two smaller logs on top of those but turned 90 degrees.
 Then you do the same with even smaller logs.
 Keep doing this until you have a good structure with plenty of airflow.